franfercalderon/datawarehouse/ReadMe.md

     localhost:3000/start/channels
     localhost:3000/start/contactInfo

-Postman petition collection is incuded on files()
+Postman petition collection is incuded on files(DataWarehouse.postman_collection.json)

 6 - Ready to use!